Russia in the Junior Eurovision Song Contest 2008

-Russia participated in the Junior Eurovision Song Contest 2008 in Lemesos, Cyprus.
+Russia was represented at the Junior Eurovision Song Contest 2008 in Lemesos, Cyprus.
 The Russian entry was selected through a national final, organised by Russian broadcaster All-Russia State Television and Radio Company (VGTRK).
 The final was held on 1 June 2008.
 Mikhail Puntov and his song "Spit angel" won the national final, getting 10.81% of votes.

 Before Junior Eurovision

 National Final

 On 2 March 2008, VGTRK announced that a national final would be held to select Russia' entry for the Junior Eurovision Song Contest 2008.
 A submission period for interested artists was opened and lasted until 20 April 2008.
 A professional jury selected twenty artists and songs from the applicants to proceed to the televised national final.

 The selected artists and songs competed at the national final which took place on 1 June 2008 at the "Rossiya" concert hall in Moscow, hosted by Oskar Kuchera and Oksana Fedorova.
 In addition to the performances from the competitors, the show featured guest performances by Masha Pestunova, Aleksandra Golovchenko, Vlad Krutskikh and Tolmachevy Sisters.
 The members of the jury were Yury Entin, Artur Gasparyan, Gennady Gokhstein and Grygory Gladkov.